5ajaki/SPP2-Applications/20502-SPP2_ NameHash Labs - Application.md

 [NameHash Labs](https://namehashlabs.org) is an existing ENS Service Provider with a team of 14.
 We are seeking a $1.1M budget from the ENS DAO to deliver key infrastructure for the ENS ecosystem.

-This includes 8 substantial ENS infrastructure engineering projects, to include ENSNode, ENSAdmin, NameGraph, and NameAI to address urgent ENS infrastructure needs:
+This includes substantial ENS infrastructure engineering projects, to include ENSNode, ENSAdmin, ENSv2 Referral Programs, ENS TokenScope, and ENSAwards to address urgent ENS infrastructure needs:

 **1. Close critical ENS infrastructure gaps:**